 Small businesses that can’t accept tap-to-pay options risk looking outdated, or worse, untrustworthy.
 Consumers want a seamless experience, and if your POS doesn’t offer that, they’ll go somewhere else that does.

 Even in-person, customers now expect fast, flexible checkout.
-Especially in industries like food service, retail, salons, auto shops, and even farmers markets—yes, they’re going digital too.
+Especially in industries like food service, retail, salons, auto shops, and even farmers markets—yes, they’re going digital too, often relying on mobile card readers like Clover Go.

 Small Business Spotlight: A Real-World Wake-Up Call

 Take Emily, a boutique owner in Arizona.
 She was cash-only to “keep things simple” and avoid monthly fees.
 But after a week where four customers walked out because she didn’t accept cards, she knew something had to change.
-Once she upgraded to a Clover Mini system and launched a dual pricing setup, she not only kept her profit margin intact—she saw a 22% boost in average sale volume.
+Once she upgraded to a Clover Mini POS system provided by a local payment technology company and launched a dual pricing setup, she not only kept her profit margin intact—she saw a 22% boost in average sale volume.
+Many small businesses that do not accept cards risk looking outdated and untrustworthy to consumers.

 That’s not luck.
 That’s customer psychology meeting modern tech.